Sugarloaf (New Zealand): Communications tower

 In 1962, the New Zealand Broadcasting Corporation leased a 4.9-hectare section of the reserve from the Crown at the summit of Sugarloaf Hill to install and operate a television communications tower and control building.
 The control building, housing a 100 kW transmitter, and the 121 m transmitter tower were completed in 1965.
 Television channel CHTV3 (now part of TVNZ 1) started transmitting from the tower at 9:00 am on 28 August 1965, broadcasting a test card until regular programming commenced at 2:00 pm.
 Prior to the switch, CHTV3 had transmitted from a 10 kW transmitter atop the Gloucester Street studios in central Christchurch.

 In 1975, new aerials were installed on the tower for TV2 (now TVNZ 2).
 However, a fault in one of the aerials caused a loss of power in part of the transmission pattern, resulting in poor reception across northwestern Christchurch, particularly in Fendalton, while more distant areas such as Timaru received the channel with a clear picture.
 As a result, the channel's launch in Christchurch on 30 June 1975 was delayed until 6:00 pm to allow additional time for repairs.

 FM radio broadcasting from the tower began on 31 May 1986, with 3ZM transmitting on 91.3 MHz.

 With a height of 121 m, the lattice steel structured tower is founded on a 5-metre deep concrete pad underlain by basalt volcanic rock.
 It is situated approximately 50 m behind the main transmission building, which combined with the tower is visible from most parts of Christchurch city.

 Transmission house

 The tower is located 50 m behind a two storey transmission building which houses multiple transmission gear.
 The main equipment room is fully air conditioned and known to local technicians as the great transmitter hall.
 The building is approximately 40 m in width and 20 m in depth.
 On the roof of this building there are several satellites, small antennae and multiple parabolic dishes for private WiFi networks.
 There are two main shielded cable runs that go between the transmission house and back to the tower.
 This building has been unmanned for several years.
+The tower building was designed by Arthur Spiers, who won a design competition for the Ministry of Works.